GitHub integration

 Search GitHub files using Connected Search

-When using a Workspace connection on the Business Plan and above, you can use Workspace Connected Search to enable all Workspace members to search for any public files from the repositories you add.
-Private files can not be searched.
+Use Workspace Connected Search to allow all Workspace members to search for any public files from the repositories you add.

 Link tasks from GitHub